MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/outgoing-queue-tables.md

 api_type:
 - COM
 ms.assetid: 070377ca-ba9e-42ef-ac6b-ff7548b5ccf5
-description: "An outgoing queue table contains information about all the outgoing messages for a message store."
+description: "An outgoing queue table contains information about outgoing messages for a message store.
+Providers implement outgoing queue tables for the MAPI spooler to use."

 ---